 - CAMS 270, Dark and Light of the Internet

 - CAMS 272, Games and Play: History and Theories of Video Games

 7. Two 300-level courses in CAMS or as approved by the directors.

-8. Additional elective(s) may be chosen from among the CAMS cross-listed courses and Related Courses.
+8. At least one additional CAMS course, which may be chosen from among the CAMS cross-listed and related courses.

 Video/Media Production Concentration